Climate of Houston: Autumn

 Autumn in Houston is warm, with temperatures averaging in the upper 60s to lower 80s °F (20-28 °C) during the day and in the 40s to lower 60s °F (10-17 °C) at night.
 Cool fronts that move through the region during the fall can bring rain.
 Hurricanes can move into the area from the Gulf of Mexico, bringing heavy rains and high winds.
 However, most years see little or no significant hurricane activity.
 Flooding most frequently occurs in October and November, which is the end of the Southeast Texas wet season.
 Most of these flood events result from remnants of Eastern Pacific cyclones interacting with upper-level boundaries; October 2015 was the latest example of such an occurrence, wherein the remnants of Hurricane Patricia brought over 9 inches of rain to the city.
-The latest hurricane to reach Texas was Hurricane Harvey in August 2017.
+The latest hurricane to reach Texas was Hurricane Beryl in July 2024.